 The Federal Government has taken many steps to assist the dairy industry during the COVID-19 pandemic.

-As part of the Coronavirus Food Assistance Program:
+As part of the Coronavirus Food Assistance Program (CFAP):

 - USDA has been purchasing food, including dairy products, through the Farmers to Families Food Box Program.
 For more information, see https://www.ams.usda.gov/selling-food-to-usda/farmers-to-families-food-box.

-- Funding and authorities provided in the Coronavirus Aid, Relief, and Economic Security Act; the Families First Coronavirus Response Act; and other USDA existing authorities are being used for additional food purchases, including dairy products.
+- Additional food purchases, including dairy products, are provided through funding and authorities provided in the Coronavirus Aid, Relief, and Economic Security Act; the Families First Coronavirus Response Act; and other USDA existing sources.
 For more information, see https://www.ams.usda.gov/selling-food/solicitations.

 On May 4, 2020, USDA announced details for additional Section 32 food purchases.
 For more information, see https://www.ams.usda.gov/press-release/usda-announces-additional-food-purchase-plans.

-Some dairy farmers and processors have received assistance through programs administered by the Small Business Administration, including the Economic Injury Disaster Loan (EIDL) program, the EIDL Advance program, and the Paycheck Protection Program.
+Some dairy farmers and processors have received assistance through programs administered by the Small Business Administration.
+These include the Economic Injury Disaster Loan (EIDL) program, the EIDL Advance program, and the Paycheck Protection Program.
 For more information, see https://www.sba.gov/.